ArtemBurenok/Stock-price-analysis-of-four-companies/README.md

 ## Technology

-Libraries are used for vishttps://www.yandex.ru/?win=308&clid=2256434-306&from=dist_bookmarkualization:
+Libraries are used for visualisation
 + seaborn
 + matplotlib